Glurch and Oobleck

 2. Glurch

 1. Measure 15 mL of the glue into the cup, add the water; mix thoroughly.
-(Vary the amount of water to achieve different outcomes: more water makes a gloppier gel and less water makes a bouncier gel).
+(Vary the amount of added water from 5 to 20 mL to achieve different outcomes: more water makes a gloppier gel and less water makes a bouncier gel).

-2. Add one or two drops of food coloring, if desired
+2. Add one or two drops of food coloring, if desired; stir completely!

-3. Add the borax solution to the cup; stir the mixture to make the slime; take it out of the beaker and knead with your hands to complete the mixing
+3. Only after all other ingredients are fully mixed: Add the borax solution to the cup; stir the mixture to make the slime; take it out of the beaker and knead with your hands to complete the mixing

-5. Glurch can be kept in a refrigerator when you are not using it and kept for a long time
+5. Glurch can be kept in a zip-top baggie when you are not using it and kept for a long time

 6. Try the following: